Yahweasel/libav.js/README.md

 you must provide sources.
 The sources are included in the `sources/` directory of the compiled version of libav.js.

+In order to reduce license-header Hell, the small amount of wrapper functions provided by libav.js are all released under the so-called “0-clause BSD” license, which does not require that the license text itself appear in derivative works.
+Built libraries have their correct license headers.

 This file is the main README for using and building libav.js, and should be sufficient for many users.
 More detail on specific concepts is provided in other
 files: